An Instance Segmentation Dataset of Yeast Cells in Microstructures

 The vast majority of current state-of-the-art segmentation algorithms utilize deep neural networks~\cite{He2017, Antink2020, Reich2021b, Stringer2021}.
 A key factor driving the development of deep learning-based segmentation algorithms is the widespread availability of pixel-wise annotated datasets.
 Examples include Microsoft COCO~\cite{Lin2014}, Cityscapes~\cite{Cordts2016}, ADE20K~\cite{Zhou2017}, and the 2018 Data Science Bowl dataset~\cite{Caicedo2019}.
 While general cell segmentation datasets are available (\textit{e.g.}~\cite{Caicedo2019, Parekh2019}), we are not aware of any instance segmentation dataset of cells in microstructures with dense annotations.

 In this paper, we present and publicly release a dataset of yeast (\textit{Saccharomyces cerevisiae}) cells in microstructures with instance segmentation annotations.
 The dataset is comprised of 493 densely annotated brightfield microscopy images of different TLFM experiments (\textit{cf.} \cref{fig:firstfig}).
 To facilitate a fair comparison between novel segmentation approaches we also propose a standardized performance evaluation strategy.
-The PyTorch~\cite{Paszke2019} code for performance evaluation will be made publicly available at \url{https://github.com/ChristophReich1996/Yeast-in-Microstructures-Dataset}.
+The PyTorch~\cite{Paszke2019} code for performance evaluation is publicly available at \url{https://github.com/ChristophReich1996/Yeast-in-Microstructures-Dataset}.